nathanieljevans/GSNN/docs/methods/index.rst

 Sparse Implementation
 ^^^^^^^^^^^^^^^^^^^^^
 A dense implementation of the masked matrices would quickly exhaust memory on realistic graphs.
 Instead, GSNN stores the matrices as **sparse tensors**, reducing both memory and compute.
-The current PyTorch sparse backend is not optimised for mini-batching, so GSNN leverages **PyTorch Geometric** for fast batched sparse matrix multiplication, especially on GPUs.
+The current PyTorch sparse backend is not optimized for mini-batching, so GSNN leverages **PyTorch Geometric** for fast batched sparse matrix multiplication, especially on GPUs.

-Residual Connections & Normalisation
+Residual Connections & Normalization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 GSNN is [optionally] a residual architecture where the layer output is added to its input: